Sigrid242/Data-Analysis-using-AWS-services-Athena-Glue-S3-IAM-Quicksight/README.md

-2- S3 buckets are created.
+Step 2- S3 buckets are created.
 The data-science-salaries-bucket will hold the raw file, while the data-science-salaries-bucket-results will hold the query results      from  Athena.
 ![Capture1](https://user-images.githubusercontent.com/59377247/191639429-78f18f97-a733-4b52-9647-9c29309e62f4.PNG)